FAQs

 Who uses iThenticate?

-The software is used by staff and higher degree by research candidates at leading national and international universities to help them manage citations and attribution correctly in the digital environment of academic publishing.
+The software is used by staff and graduate researchers at leading national and international universities to help them manage citations and attribution correctly in the digital environment of academic publishing.
 Many journal editors and publishers also routinely check submissions using iThenticate before considering them for publication.

 When should I use iThenticate?